michieltjampens/dcafs/docs/Basics.md

     * The first such node is called the rootnode, so <dcafs> ... </dcafs>
     * A node inside another node is called a childnode, so settings is a childnode of dcafs and so on
 * A node can have content, so like eol has crlf as content
-    * A node without content and without childnodes can be closed with just a / like, so like telnet
+    * A node without content and without childnodes can be closed with just a / fe. <stream id="hello" />
         * This is not mandatory, just makes it a bit shorter
 * A node can have attributes, the telnet node has port and title as attributes

 Everything in a stream node of the `settings.xml` file (except the ID) can be altered while running and will be applied without restart.
-To reload a stream after changing something in the `streams` node use `ss:reload,id` or in our case `ss:reload,dice`.
+To reload a stream after changing something in the `streams` node use `ss:id,reload` or in our case `ss:dice,reload`.
 Or all at once with `ss:reload`.
 >**Note:** To connect to other datasources (like serial or modbus), the command `ss:?` shows a list of options.

 ### 2. Look at the received data

 To see the data as it's coming in, use the `raw:streamid` command, so `raw:dice`.
+Alternatively `stream:streamid` is also valid, just a bit longer.
 >**Note:** You don't need to type the full id, just make sure it at least 'starts with' and is the only option.
 > So `raw:dic` would have worked  or even `raw:d`.
 Because no other stream id's start with dic or d.